 - Out-of-network liability and balance billing;

 - Enrollee claims submission;

 - Grace periods and claims pending;

 - Retroactive denials;

 - Recoupment of overpayments;

-- Medically necessity and prior authorization timeframes and enrollee responsibilities;
+- Medical necessity and prior authorization timeframes and enrollee responsibilities;

 - Drug exception timeframes and enrollee responsibilities (not required for SADPs);

 - Explanation of benefits; and

 - Coordination of benefits.

 Review Methodology Findings or Observations Findings Count Observations Count Performance Testing Claims transparency information was not provided or did not include all required information.
-3 N/A Claims transparency information URL was not easily accessible.
-1 0
+5 N/A Claims transparency information URL was not easily 1 N/A